Sandeep-morya/Foodiezy-Web/README.md

 $ yarn

 # Run the project
-$ yarn start
+$ yarn dev

-# The server will initialize in the <http://localhost:3000>
+# The server will initialize in the <http://localhost:5000>
 ```

 ## :memo: License